 Being the Right Buyer

 The conditional was abysmal.
-It was obvious why this structure was sitting on the market for 16 months.
+It was obvious why this structure had been sitting on the market for 16 months.
 Foreclosure seemed to be the owner’s only chance at getting rid of it.

 My now-ex is a civil engineer who put himself through college by rehabilitating houses.
 He spent several hours in the houses’ crawl space, studying and photographing every support beam.
 He emerged that evening, dirty and sore, declaring the foundation “fixable.”